US: Multiple people killed in Texas mall shooting | DW | 03.08.2019

-At least one male suspect is in police custody following a shooting at a mall complex in the city of El Paso, Texas.
-Authorities have confirmed "multiple victims" were killed and are working to clear the scene.
+At least one male suspect is in police custody following a shooting at a shopping center in the city of El Paso, Texas.
+Authorities have confirmed "multiple victims" were killed.

-Several people have been killed in a shooting at a shopping mall complex in the US city of El Paso, Texas.
+Several people have been killed in a shooting at a shopping center in the US city of El Paso, Texas.

-An El Paso police spokesperson told reporters on Saturday afternoon that one male suspect was currently in custody.
+An El Paso police spokesperson told reporters on Saturday afternoon that one male suspect in his 20s was currently in custody.
 There were initial reports that the gunman had used a rifle.

 "We can confirm there were multiple victims, I can't confirm the numbers," said spokesperson Robert Gomez.
 He told reporters that authorities had ruled out the possibility of multiple shooters.